skoussou/aws-lambdas-to-azure-quarkus-containers/how-to-docs/configs-handling.md

 We need to define a common reusable and simple approach for accessing this data within a pod.
 K8s `configMap` can be passed into a container either as a file on a file system or via environment variables.

-This ADR does not deal with how configs are generated or stored outside of a pod.

 ## Considered Options

 * K8s `configMap` via files